charlestolley/python-snmp/docs/source/library.rst

          vblist = manager.get("1.3.6.1.2.1.1.1.0", "1.3.6.1.2.1.1.3.0")

-         # VarBind -> OctetString -> bytes -> str
+         # VarBindList -> VarBind -> OctetString -> bytes -> str
          descr = vblist[0].value.data.decode()

-         # VarBind -> TimeTicks -> int -> float
+         # VarBindList -> VarBind -> TimeTicks -> int -> float
          uptime = vblist[1].value.value / 100

          print(f"System Description: \"{descr}\"")
          print(f"System Up-Time: {uptime} seconds")

-      The call raises an ErrorResponse exception when it receives a response with a non-zero error-status.
-This indicates that the remote agent encountered an error while processing the request.
-The call raises the more specific NoSuchName exception (a subtype of ErrorResponse) when the error-status is "noSuchName."
-This allows you to handle this error status, which has a special meaning in SNMPv1, in its own except block.
+      This method raises an ErrorResponse exception when it receives a response with a non-zero error-status, indicating that the agent was able to understand the request, but not able to fulfill it.
+In the case of a "noSuchName" error, the call raises the more specific NoSuchName exception, a sub-class of ErrorResponse, so that you may handle it in a dedicated except block.

-      If the Manager does not receive a response within timeout seconds, the call raises a Timeout exception.
+      If the Manager does not receive a response within timeout seconds, it will raise a Timeout exception.

-      In some cases, the method may raise an Exception type other than those listed here.
+      In some cases, this method may raise an Exception type other than those listed here.
 See the complete interface documentation for more details.

       .. code-block:: python